Our Offmore Curriculum

 - Creating a workshop for parents or peers -How to be a Pirate Workshop, Water Aid Awareness Workshop

 - Providing a community service (talk, workshop, information service)

-- Planning, organizing and running a production (performance, concert) The Greatest Showman- Nativity in the forest
+- Planning, organising and running a production (performance, concert) The Greatest Showman- Nativity in the Forest

 Our curriculum overviews always include a whole class sustained novel as well as quality texts to be used as models.
 They also include an overarching approach to celebrating and learning about Fundamental British Values and are designed to support physical, mental, spiritual and intellectual development.